kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ```

 Notice that, to associate a value with a placeholder name in a template: `"v:project_title":'Project Mario'`.

+### How to get one of those `hi@example.com` <a href="#business-email" id="business-email">#</a>

+It's an email address people use to contact you about your SaaS, rather than with a `lola887@hotmail.com`.

+There are three options on my radar:

+1. If you are on Mailgun, follow [this guide](https://renzo.lucioni.xyz/mail-forwarding-with-mailgun/).
+However, the new pay-as-you-go tier has excluded the feature(`Inbound Email Routing`) that makes this possible.
+So perhaps the next option.
+2. If I ever get kicked out of my '10,000' free-tier in Mailgun, I would give this a shot https://forwardemail.net/en
+3. If all else failed, pay for ['Gmail on G Suite'](https://gsuite.google.com.my/intl/en_my/products/gmail/).

 ## Tenancy <a href="#tenancy" id="tenancy">#</a>